marcuscastelo-university-assignments/web-group-buying-store/README.md

 # Test Plan: Text describing the tests that will be performed.
 If an automatic test tool/framework is used (ex
 # Test Results
 # Build Procedures

+Currently, one can just open the html pages individually as normal files.

 # Problems
 # Comments